lashoun/upgraded-fefates-randomizer/README.md

                         enforce Mozu (herself) having Aptitude -emoc, --enable-mag-only-corrin
-                        enables Corrin to get a Mag only class -esc, --enforce-sword-corrin
+                        enables Corrin to get a Mag only class -epa, --enforce-paralogue-aptitude
+                        enforce Mozu's replacement to have Aptitude -esc, --enforce-sword-corrin
                         enforces Corrin to get a sword-wielding final class -esd, --enforce-stat-decrease